open-telemetry/oteps/text/0250-Composite_Samplers.md

 ### New API

 To make this approach possible, all Consistent Probability Samplers which participate in the samplers composition need to implement the following API, in addition to the standard Sampler API.
-We will use the term _Composable Sampler_ to dentote Consistent Probability Samplers which provide the new API and conform to the rules described here.
+We will use the term _Composable Sampler_ to denote Consistent Probability Samplers which provide the new API and conform to the rules described here.
 The composite samplers in Approach Two are Composable Samplers as well.

 #### GetSamplingAdvice